GET IN TOUCH

 Can wage garnishment occur at the same time as a bank levy?

 Yes, NCDOR may garnish wages while enforcing a bank account levy.
-Through a valid garnishment order, the agency collects a percentage of disposable income directly from the employer.
-The levying officer manages both actions to ensure compliance with state and federal limits.
+The percentage withheld from wages depends on the type of funds involved, and different rates may apply to wages compared to other income sources.
 Carefully reviewing financial records and verifying applicable exemptions can help prevent excessive collection from multiple income sources.

 Are there exemptions for personal property under North Carolina law?

-Can NCDOR garnish wages ordered for child support or alimony payments?
+Can NCDOR garnish wages that are also subject to a child support or alimony obligation?